Naom-Roads/pokedex-app/README.md

 #ffb703 Mustard Yellow
 #fb8500 Tangerine Orange

-# Phase 1 (Complete)

-* Built main html page that displays all pokemon on a list
-* Indivual Pokemon can be clicked on to display stats
+### Technical Information and Requirements Met

-* Used vanilla JS to pull information from the API then minified to ensure  it's not too resource intensive.
+* Uses minified JS to pull information from the Pokemon API in a non resource intensive way
-* Added bootstrap and some custom styles so that it had the responsiveness and accesibility that comes with bootstraps features but still had a personal touch so that it looks unique in comparison to basic bootstrap modules.
+* JS code is formatted with prettier according to ESLint Rules
+* Bootstrap is used for basic styling, however additional custom styling was added using CSS
 * Checked and cleared all errors using eslint and w3C validator.
-Tested on other browers and using different Explorer, Chrome and Edge, also tested on different size devices using different network speeds.
-App worked as expected and didn't lag for too long on slower internet speeds.
+* Tested on other browers and using different Explorer, Chrome and Edge

-# Phase 2 (TBD)

-* Add Pagination - Currently app loads 150 Pokemon instances at a time.
-It would be better if we loaded fewer pokemon and allowed the user to go to another page to load more

-* Add Search, it appears that this has not been added to the API documentation but there might be a way to create a function that compares the ids with the pokemon.name entered in the search.
-It would be limited but would be an great feature update as there are hundreds of pokemon and being able to search would greatly improve user experience.
-(DONE)
+* App is responsive and has been tested on different sized devices using different network speeds.

+### Technologies used

+*